jundalisay/superb/content/en/research/newton/principia/book-3/vortices.md

-+++
+---
-title= "Vortices"
+title: "Vortices"
-image= "/covers/principia.jpg"
+weight: 2
+image: /covers/principia.jpg
-description= "The hypothesis of vortices is problematic.
-It says that each planet by a radius drawn to the sun may describe areas proportional to the times of description, the periodic times of the several parts of the vortices should observe the duplicate proportion of their distances from the sun" linkb= "/research/newton/principia/" linkbtext= "Index" linkf= "/research/newton/principia/" linkftext= "Index" icon= "/icons/newton.png"
+description: "The hypothesis of vortices is problematic.
+It says that each planet by a radius drawn to the sun may describe areas proportional to the times of description, the periodic times of the several parts of the vortices should observe the duplicate proportion of their distances from the sun"

-+++
+author: Isaac Newton
+icon: /icons/newton.png
+---

 The hypothesis of vortices is problematic.